 Gymnastics is popular all over the world, but the U.S. is ranked first by the Federation Internationale de Gymnastique or FIG (the main international governing body for the sport).

-Like many other sports, gymnastics typically categorizes athletes as women or men, which is why we've used these terms below.
+At LIVESTRONG, we are intentional with the language we use.
+But like many other sports, gymnastics typically categorizes athletes as women or men, which is why we've used these terms below.

 - World rankings are calculated based on the total number of points each country wins in competition throughout the year.
 According to the FIG, the scores for the 2019 top-ranking countries in women's gymnastics are:

 - Canada: 205